Having quiet tires on your car will make a very positive difference to road noise levels.

-Michelin claim that the energy efficiency savings you get from these tires reduce CO2 by the equivalent of planting 40 trees!
+Michelin claims that the energy efficiency savings you get from these tires reduce CO2 by the equivalent of planting 40 trees!

-Prioritising energy efficiency also means that the tire is quiet by default, rolling resistance is reduced as and friction (which creates road noise) isn’t created.
+Prioritizing energy efficiency also means that the tire is quiet by default, rolling resistance is reduced as friction (which creates road noise) isn’t created.

 They have a speed rating of T meaning they are safe at speeds of up to 118mph (190km/h), this makes them suitable for most cars and because the speed rating is not excessively high no excess sound will be created due to the tire being more stiff than necessary.